SeanPlusPlus/cloud-workshop/README.md

 ## 🎯 Goals

 * Build a minimal Node.js web server.
-* Understand how to layer HAProxy and Varnish in front of it.
+* Understand how to layer HAProxy in front of it.
 * Learn modern cloud architecture fundamentals.

 ---